code-review-checklists/java-concurrency/README.md

 non-thread-safe classes when those objects could be mutated from some methods of the enclosing thread-safe class.
 See [RC.2](#unsafe-concurrent-point-read), [RC.3](#unsafe-concurrent-iteration), [RC.4](#concurrent-mutation-race) about what could go wrong with such code.

+### Insufficient synchronization

+<a name="static-thread-safe"></a>
+[#](#static-thread-safe) IS.1. **Can non-private static methods be called concurrently from multiple threads?** If there is a non-private static field with mutable state, such as a collection, is it an instance of a thread-safe class or synchronized using some `Collections.synchronizedXxx()` method?

 ### Excessive thread safety